Rsr0/Camp-Booking/ReadMe.md

+# Tech Stack
+- Frontend : Angular
+- Database : SQL Server
+- Backend : ASP.NET MVC

 # Follow the steps to run the project -
  1. Clone the repository using command:	`git clone`
  2. Download and Restore the CampDb.bacpac file in Sql Server.
  3. Open directory CampBooking/CampAPI and open file CampAPI.sln .